martinribelotta/martinribelotta.github.io/content/projects.md

 ## [Embedded IDE](https://github.com/martinribelotta/embedded-ide)

-And unmaintained (but usefull for now) little IDE based on Makefile and command line tools
+And unmaintained (but usefull for now) little IDE based on Makefile and command line tools.

+The goal of this project is provide a simple editor with access to common build tools like make, ctags, find and others.

 ![](https://github.com/martinribelotta/embedded-ide/raw/master/docs/screen_0.png)